avinal/avinal.github.io/content/blogs/final-evaluation.rst

     :width: 350

 Since the FOSSology project moved on Github, it has used only the free Travis CI service for OSS projects.
-At the time of writing the Travis CI has reduced its free tier CI services.
+At the time of writing Travis CI has reduced its free tier CI services.
 GitHub Actions provides faster builds.
 Since GitHub Actions is a fully managed service by GitHub, we don’t need to know how to scale and operate the infrastructure to run it.

 It is straightforward to use with GitHub because when we fork a repository, the actions automatically get forked.
 This allows you to test and build projects very efficiently and even run them closer to the developer.
 Also, you have readily available access to the GitHub API, making it more popular among developers.